cyberbotics/webots-doc/guide/webots-built-in-editor.md

 for performing this operation.
 For an e-puck robot, this Makefile must be named "Makefile.e-puck".

-The `Cross-compilation clean` menu item allows you to clean the cross- compilation files.
+The `Cross-compilation clean` menu item allows you to clean the cross-compilation files.
 Note that a specific Makefile is required in the controller's directory for performing this operation.
 For an e-puck robot, this Makefile must be named "Makefile.e-puck".